aerogear/graphback/docs/gettingstarted.md

 graphback init <project-name>
 ```

 Change directory into your project folder.
+Edit your [`datamodel`](/docs/datamodel) file inside the `model` folder.
 To generate schema and resolvers run
 ```bash
 graphback generate
 ```